Colliton/Code-storage/README.md

 - `Infiltration vs Cell Type_Necrosis_poster.*` — Infiltration score by primary tumor cell type and necrosis status.
 - `Infiltration vs Liver metastases_abscesses_poster.*` — Infiltration scores vs liver metastases and inflammation across groups.

+**Other Analyses**

+This section contains additional scripts and notebooks supporting various analyses related to tumor biology and treatment effects in mouse models.
+These analyses complement the main poster work by exploring immune infiltration patterns, gene expression changes, tumor growth dynamics, and survival outcomes, as well as providing database queries for clinical material from TNBC patients.

+- `Clustermap - 2 colourbars.*` — Heatmap/Clustermap for immune cell infiltration in tumours of Balb/c mice treated with Pyrvinium Pamoate.
+- `Clustermap_lipids_PT_no311.*` - Clustermap for lipid content (%mol) in primary tumours of Balb/c mice treated with Pyrvinium Pamoate (without mouse no. 311).
+- `Lipids_PT_no311.*` - Analysis of lipid levels in primary tumours (excluding mouse no. 311); includes box plots and statistical tests.
+- `SmartSeq cycle count comparison.*` — Scatter plot for qPCR Cq mean values in 4T1 and positive control samples.
+- `Survival Curve Serum_separate median.*` — Survival analysis of mice based on PUFA serum levels.
+- `Tumor Volume Changes Over Time.*` — Tumor volume dynamics in mice treated with Pyrvinium Pamoate (PP).
+- `Volcano_plot_4T1.*` — Volcano plot for differential gene expression in 4T1 cells treated with Pyrvinium Pamoate.

 **Additional_projects**

 This section contains various Python projects, ranging from classic scripts and small games to machine learning and text analysis applications.